TBYD-SAC/MaxOne-Wiki/MaxOneAudit_Technical_Structure_CTO.md

 > No registration.
 No license lock-in.
 No external trust anchors.
 > Only structure, integrity, and documented execution control.

+> MaxOneAudit is the structural audit companion to MaxOneOpen, providing cryptographically verifiable execution oversight.

 ---

 *This document is licensed under the [TBYD License v2.2](./v3.4-LIC-001_TBYD%20License%20v2.2.pdf).*